subedihimal/8puzzle-game-and-solver/README.md

 # 8Puzzle Game and Solver

 A web based application that allows users to play as well as solve 8puzzle.
+It is made by me as part of my 6th semester Project.